xm465/xiaocheng/CritiquebyDesign.md

 The primary audience would be people who work for the government and the FBI because they use the data to monitor crimes and find out ways to eliminate the crimes.
 I think it works because it sends out the information that there are more victims over 60 years old in the year 2020 than in the previous 5 years.
 The chart itself is not hard to comprehend, while the line charts and bar charts give distinct trends.

 I think this method is generally successful, but still can be improved.
 1. I would change the color of the second graph to red to indicate losses.
-For the first graph, I would like to use color to highlight the increase in victims from 2019 to 2020.
+For the first graph, I would like to highlight the increase in victims from 2019 to 2020.
 2. I would like to change to title of the charts as well as the labels of the second graph.

 ## Step three - Sketch out a solution